Cyber Liability Insurance: Cost & Coverage in 2023

-If your business is the victim of a cyberattack, you have to deal with costly expenses from data restoration, investigations, customer notifications, regulatory fines, and legal fees, among others.
+If your business is the victim of a cyberattack, you will have to deal with costly expenses, such as paying for data restoration, investigations, customer notifications, regulatory fines, and legal fees.
 Cyber liability insurance can help mitigate the cost of the incident and provide legal counsel and defense.
-The estimated premiums for a cyber liability policy range from $250 to $2,287 annually.
+Cyber insurance premiums can range from $250 to $2,287 annually.

 Cyber Liability Insurance Cost

-Like all insurance, costs can have a wide range largely dependent on the level of risk of your industry and other factors, like your claims history.
-A small handyperson business with little customer data stored can expect to pay less than a small accounting firm that stores personal identifiable information (PII) for all of its customers.
+Like all insurance, cyber liability insurance costs can have a wide range, which depends on several factors, such as the level of risk of your industry or your claims history.
+For example, a small handyperson business with little customer data stored can expect to pay less than a small accounting firm that stores personal identifiable information (PII) for all of its customers.

 ---|---|---|---|